HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    To install the required packages, use either of the following methods:

-   - Using meta RPMs (Early Access Feature):
+   - Using meta RPMs:

-      SHS now provides meta RPMs that simplify installation by including all required SHS packages.
+      SHS provides meta RPMs that simplify installation by including all required SHS packages.
-      These meta packages are available only for RHEL and SLES distributions.
       There are two available meta RPMs: `shs-hpcm-dkms` and `shs-hpcm-kmp`.
       Use `shs-hpcm-dkms` for DKMS-based installations and `shs-hpcm-kmp` for KMP-based installations.

+      These meta packages are available for RHEL, SLES, and Ubuntu distributions.
+      Ubuntu only supports DKMS installations; the `shs-hpcm-kmp` meta package is not available for Ubuntu.

       Example for DKMS-based installation: